 On top of choosing a reliable ISP for your internet connection, other measures you can take to reduce latency include:

-One vital approach to reducing network latency involves choosing a reliable internet service provider.
+One vital approach to reducing network latency involves choosing a internet service provider with a reliable network.
 Frontier® Internet offers both broadband DSL and fiber-optic internet plans to help ensure you have enough bandwidth to do the things you love online without having to worry about network latency.

 With no data caps and overages, whole-home Wi-Fi, a state-of-the-art router, and 24/7/365 technical support, our high-speed broadband internet plan is great for those who want to stream videos on multiple devices in 4K quality.